 Okay, so you have no clue how to sail a boat.
 But unless you’re prone to seasickness, cruise ships offer dozens of on-the-water travel jobs with widely varying educational and experience requirements.
 A few examples:

-There’s a ton more.
-I mean, Royal Caribbean is looking for a Cupcake Supervisor.
+There are a ton more.
 Chances are you’ll be able to find something you’re qualified to do on a ship.

 An au pair is essentially a nanny or babysitter that may also do light housework.
 The positives: Families that can afford this are typically wealthy, meaning you may experience gourmet meals, private chauffeurs, and free vacations to resorts.
 The negatives: as Shannon David said, “scooping soggy poo out of the bath.”